-- a.
-Separate the parties. - b.
-Request medical assistance as appropriate.
-If no qualified health care or mental health professionals are on-duty when a report of recent abuse is made, staff first responders shall take preliminary steps to protect the victim and shall immediately notify the appropriate qualified health care and mental health professionals (28 CFR 115.82). - c.
-Establish a crime scene to preserve and protect any evidence.
-Identify and secure witnesses until steps can be taken to collect any evidence. - d.
-If the time period allows for collection of physical evidence, request that the alleged victim, and ensure that the alleged abuser, do not take any actions that could destroy physical evidence (e.g., washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, eating).
+- (a) Separate the parties. - (b) Request medical assistance as appropriate.
+If no qualified health care or mental health professionals are on-duty when a report of recent abuse is made, staff first responders shall take preliminary steps to protect the victim and shall immediately notify the appropriate qualified health care and mental health professionals (28 CFR 115.82).
+St.Francis Health Care Campus in Breckenridge, MN, Sanford Clinic in Wahpeton, for medical needs and Three Rivers Crisis Center and the Hope Unit for counseling needs. - (c) Establish a crime scene to preserve and protect any evidence.
+Identify and secure witnesses until steps can be taken to collect any evidence. - (d) If the time period allows for collection of physical evidence, request that the alleged victim, and ensure that the alleged abuser, do not take any actions that could destroy physical evidence (e.g., washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, eating). - (e) Consider whether a change in classification or housing assignment for the victim is needed or whether witnesses to the incident need protection, both of which may include reassignment of housing. - (f) Determine whether the alleged perpetrator should be administratively segregated or administratively transferred during the investigation.

-- e.
-Consider whether a change in classification or housing assignment for the victim is needed or whether witnesses to the incident need protection, both of which may include reassignment of housing. - f.
-Determine whether the alleged perpetrator should be administratively segregated or administratively transferred during the investigation.
 If the first responder is not an officer, the responder shall request the alleged victim to refrain from any actions that could destroy physical evidence and then immediately notify an officer.